akwick/teleport/rfd/0014-session-2FA.md

 - availability: many engineers already own a U2F token (like a YubiKey), since they are usable on popular websites (vs HSMs or smartcards)

-We may consider adding support for other 2FA options, if there's demand.
+We may consider adding support for other MFA options, if there's demand.

 ### authn protocol